 Hereaus Group is a global precious metals and technology company based in Germany with offices worldwide.
 The main business segments of Heraeus are precious metals, sensors, dental and medical products, quartz glass and specialty lighting sources.
 Heraeus has eleven locations in the U.S. including only one in California.
 The California location is Heraeus Metal Processing and it is based in Santa Fe Springs.
 Heraeus Metal Processing falls under the Precious Metals (W.C.
 Heraeus) business segment of the company.
 The Precious Metals division processes gold, silver, platinum and special metals in order to produce industrial products for the telecom, IT, energy, environmental and health care industries.
-Heraeus Metals (W.C.
+Heraeus Metal Processing conducts a significant amount of business with Heraeus Precious Metals (W.C.
 Heraeus) in Mainland China and Hong Kong.
 Heraeus Precious Metals is located in Hong Kong, Shanghai, Zhaoyuan, Changshu, Jiangsu, Baotou (Inner Mongolia) and Dengkou County (Inner Mongolia).
 Heraeus Group has a total of 16 locations in Mainland China and Hong Kong.